 Australia

-With an outdoor culture and a more relaxed vibe, Australia will feel just like home only further away.
+Australians are incredibly friendly, and you’ll never be short of company.
+With an outdoor culture and a more relaxed vibe, Australia will feel like home, only further away.

-Types of travelers: Younger crowd on the East coast.
+Types of travelers: Younger crowd on the East Coast.
 European and many more.

 New Zealand

-And if it’s adventure and the great outdoors that you’re searching for, New Zealand could be for you.
+An abundance of gorgeous scenery and easygoing folk create a winning destination.
+And if it’s adventure and the great outdoors you’re searching for, New Zealand could be for you.

-Jump aboard an organized tour, hire a car or rent a motor home to travel around the two islands; perfect for those who prefer solitude.
+There is a large choice of hostels, campsites, hotels, and wooden lodges; getting around the country couldn’t be simpler.
+Jump aboard an organized tour, hire a car, or rent a motor home to explore the two islands; perfect for those who prefer solitude.

 Types of travelers: European, Israelis.